pivotal-cf/cf-rabbitmq-release/README.md

 ## Updating

-Clone the repository and run `git submodule update --init --recursive`.
+Clone the repository and run `./scripts/update-release`.

 ## Documentation